torsday/notebook/GLOSSARY.md

 An algorithm design paradigm based on multi-branched recursion.
 A divide and conquer algorithm works by recursively breaking down a problem into two or more sub-problems of the same (or related) type (divide), until these become simple enough to be solved directly (conquer).
 The solutions to the sub-problems are then combined to give a solution to the original problem.

-## Docker

-Docker, a tool for deploying and running applications.
-Docker provides a way to run an application securely isolated in a container in a way that is platform agnostic. <https://docs.docker.com>

 ## Domain-Specific Language

 A computer language specialized to a particular application domain.